Chapter 6

 "Nicknamed the mating school," said the dark-haired girl.
 "It's where they send girls to find their mates.
 And we have no say in it.
 It's disgusting."

 "We have a say in it!
-That's what it is to be female," said the round-faced girl, whose name I gathered was Anne.
+That's what it is to be female," said the round-faced girl, whose name Lily gathered was Anne.
 "Besides, you can only find your mate with skin-to-skin contact.
 So just don't touch anyone."

 "Males looking for their mates will bump into us in corridors," said the first girl.

-"Ok," Anne said, seeming determined.
+"Okay," Anne said, seeming determined.
 "Just go hide in a bathroom or something."

-"Yeah and starve to death?"
+"Yeah, and starve to death?"

 "We don't even know if the rumor is true," said another girl who had been quiet up to that point.